 I would like to mention something.
 I have baking failures.
 We all do.
 Those of you who are newbies sometimes get discouraged by seeing other baker’s photos, but all of us, even now, will have failures, we just don’t post them for the world to see.
 READ MORE »

 These sourdough brownies are quick, easy and taste super!
 They use only fermented sourdough starter so the flour in them is completely fermented.
 When you need a quick dessert and brownies sounds just right, and when do they ever sound wrong? then whip these up and serve them warm with some whipped cream, your favorite icing or plain, they’re that good!
+The sourdough starter is best to use when the gluten has broken down a bit like after 10 -12 hours after feeding at room temperature.
 READ MORE »

 Hello Everyone!
 I’ve launched a new online baking course called, “Extreme Fermentation – Bake Modified Gluten Sourdough Bread.”
 The method was inspired by Yohan Ferrant’s method of low inoculation, extreme fermentation at high hydration.